 Julie Orlick (b.
-1990; Los Angeles, California) is an American underground experimental filmmaker, analog photographer, poet & artist.
-Funding her practice through her day-job as a pastry chef, for nearly 10 years Orlick has written, produced and edited over 13 short experimental films in 16mm while based in Brooklyn, New York.
+1990; Los Angeles, California) is an experimental filmmaker, analog photographer, poet & artist.
+She has written, produced, and edited over 13 short experimental films in 16mm.
 Orlick’s visual landscape is evocative of the nascent stages of the artform in tandem with cult-cinema of mid-century American experimental filmmaking.
-Using a Bolex h16 Rex-5, her signature style employs in-camera bolex tricks, multiple exposures, slow motion, fast motion & superimpositions, to effect a pastiche of 20th century pop-culture, an epoch intimately bound to, and defined by, film.
-Orlick is an instructor at Mono No Aware Film & has presented films in underground DIY venues & mini theaters across the country & internationally in Mexico City & Berlin.
-She and/or her work has been featured in the New York Times, The Guardian, Vice, and Bedford and Bowery, and a double-exposed still from her ‘ZuZu und Wienglas’ is showcased in Joel Schlemowitz' book Experimental Filmmaking and the Motion Picture Camera.
+Using a Bolex h16 Rex-5, her style employs in-camera tricks, multiple exposures, slow and fast motion, and superimpositions to cumulatively effect a pastiche of 20th century pop-culture, an epoch intimately bound to and defined by film.
+Orlick is an instructor at Mono No Aware Film & has presented films in underground venues and mini theaters throughout the country as well as internationally in Mexico City and Berlin.
+She and her work have been featured in The New York Times, The Guardian, Vice, and Bedford and Bowery, and a double-exposed still from her short film 'Traur Natur' titled ‘ZuZu und Wienglas’ was showcased in Joel Schlemowitz' book Experimental Filmmaking and the Motion Picture Camera.

 email to hire